Best Towns to Buy a Home Near Boston in 2026 Local Realtor Guide

 Price range: Homes generally range from $700,000 to $1.2 million.

-Best for: Families and professionals looking for a prestigious suburb with good schools.
+Best for: Buyers looking for an established suburb with larger lots.

 Norwood: Affordable and Convenient

 Norwood is a practical choice for buyers who want affordability without sacrificing convenience.
-It has a growing downtown area with shops and restaurants, plus good public schools.
+It has a growing downtown area with shops and restaurants.
 The town is well connected by commuter rail and highways.

 Commute: 25 minutes by commuter rail to Boston.